Propaganda in the United States: World War II

-During World War II, the United States officially had no propaganda, but the Roosevelt government used means to circumvent this official line.
+During World War II, the official policy of the United States was to not produce propaganda, but the Roosevelt government circumvented it by various means.
 One such propaganda tool was the publicly owned but government-funded Writers' War Board (WWB).
 The activities of the WWB were so extensive that it has been called the "greatest propaganda machine in history".
 Why We Fight is a famous series of US government propaganda films made to justify US involvement in World War II.
-Response to the use of propaganda in the United States was mixed, as attempts by the government to release propaganda during World War I was perceived negatively by the American public.
+Response to the use of propaganda in the United States was mixed, as attempts by the government to release propaganda during World War I was negatively perceived by the American public.
 The government did not initially use propaganda but was ultimately persuaded by businesses and media, which saw its use as informational.
 Cultural and racial stereotypes were used in World War II propaganda to encourage the perception of the Japanese people and government as a "ruthless and animalistic enemy that needed to be defeated", leading to many Americans seeing all Japanese people in a negative light.
 Many people of Japanese ancestry, most of whom were American citizens, were forcibly rounded up and placed in internment camps in the early 1940s.

 From 1944 to 1948, prominent US policy makers promoted a domestic propaganda campaign aimed at convincing the U.S. public to agree to a harsh peace for the German people, for example by removing the common view of the German people and the Nazi Party as separate entities.
 The core of this campaign was the Writers' War Board, which was closely associated with the Roosevelt administration.

 Another means was the United States Office of War Information that Roosevelt established in June 1942, whose mandate was to promote understanding of the war policies under the director Elmer Davis.
 It dealt with posters, press, movies, exhibitions, and produced often slanted material conforming to US wartime purposes.
+These efforts built on earlier 19th-century uses of mass media, when illustrated newspapers and posters helped normalize visual persuasion in American politics.

 Cold War

-Propaganda during the Cold War was at its peak in the 1950s and 1960s in the early years of the Cold War.
-The United States would make propaganda that criticized and belittled the enemy, the Soviet Union.
+Propaganda during the Cold War was at its peak in the early years, during the 1950s and 1960s.
+The United States would make propaganda that criticized the Soviet Union.
 The American government dispersed propaganda through movies, television, music, literature and art.
 The United States officials did not call it propaganda, maintaining they were portraying accurate information about Russia and their Communist way of life during the 1950s and 1960s.
 The United States boycotted the 1980 Olympics held in Moscow along with Japan and West Germany, among many other nations.
-When the Olympics were held in Los Angeles in 1984, the Soviets did the same as the United States did to them and did not show up for the games.
+When the Olympics were held in Los Angeles in 1984, the Soviets retaliated by not showing up for the games.
 In terms of education, American propaganda took the form of videos children watched in school; one such video is called How to Spot a Communist.